 Pro Helvetia fosters the international exchange of knowledge.
 Eligible for support are specialists who contribute to the content of public events outside of Switzerland on topics connected with Swiss theatre.
 As a rule, the amount of support is measured against the travel expenses.
 The application is to be submitted by the event organiser.

 Pro Helvetia supports publications that deal with topics of Swiss dance from a contemporary perspective (cf. Guidelines Culture and Society).

 Promotion of aspiring artists

 Pro Helvetia supports aspiring artists primarily in collaboration with recognised institutions in Switzerland and abroad (production sites, festivals, art colleges, etc.).
-The promotion is aimed at choreographers of outstanding talent with prospects of a national or an international career.
-Aspiring choreographers are supported during the first five years of their professional artistic career either after they have obtained their artistic degree or following the first public presentation of their work.
+The promotion is aimed at theatre artists of outstanding talent with prospects of a national or an international career.
+Aspiring theatre artists are supported during the first five years of their professional artistic career either after they have obtained their artistic degree or following the first public presentation of their work.
 The upper age limit for support is 35.
 Only projects that are conducive to establishing the artist in a professional environment at national and international level are eligible for support.